 A new 16 bit processor architecture featuring 2056 registers (a bank consisting of 256 times 8 registers and 8 fixed registers), a very (!) orthogonal instruction set and four condition bit controllable branch and subroutine call instructions.

-Restoring an HP 41C programmable pocket calculator
+Restoring an HP 41C programmable pocket calculator.

-Restoring an HP 67 programmable pocket calculator
+Restoring an HP67 pocket calculator.

-A simple TTL modulated diode laser
+A simple TTL modulated diode laser.

-A random noise filter
+A random noise filter.

-A control stick adapter
+A control stick adapter for analog computers.

-Restoration of an OMS 811 oscilloscope.
+Restoration of an Telefunken OMS 811 oscilloscope.

-A four channel X/Y oscilloscope multiplexer.
+A four channel oscilloscope multiplexer.

 Dragontalk - a simple Speech Synthesizer (not only for OpenVMS systems).